fire-eggs/DarkThumbs/README.md

 - Adds AZW, AZW3 support as part of MOBI
 - So far, testing shows it to be much more stable than prior versions: Explorer hasn't frozen yet.

+Download the installer from the [releases page](https://github.com/fire-eggs/DarkThumbs/releases/tag/V1.4.1).
-See the releases page for additional changes in earlier releases.
+Also see the releases page for additional changes in earlier releases.

 # DarkThumbs
 Thumbnail preview in Windows Explorer for EPUB, Kindle (MOBI,AZW,AZW3), CBZ, CBR, RAR and ZIP image archives